gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

 ![alt text](/images/variable-naming.png "Giving a variable a well thought out name, no. Naming it 'x', definitely.")

 This also goes for naming your variables and functions.
-A variabled named `x` isn't going to help anyone understand what `x` is meant to be storing and used for.
+A variable named `x` isn't going to help anyone understand what `x` is meant to be storing and used for.
 You can never know when you'll need to look at your own code again down the line and forget what `x` was meant to be used for.

 ## Dumping your code on a Machine Learning Engineer won't work